 Table 2 shows discrepancies between CMS, CITES and some commonly used references.

-To ensure the accuracy of CMS taxonomy and nomenclature, and following consultations with several COP-appointed Councillors and the former COP-appointed Councillor for Aquatic Mammals, Giuseppe Notarbartolo di Sciara (see also Annex 1 to this document), the use of the following online resource as the standard reference for marine mammals is proposed:
+To ensure the accuracy of CMS taxonomy and nomenclature, and following consultations with the Council and the former COP-appointed Councillor for Aquatic Mammals, Giuseppe Notarbartolo di Sciara (see also Annex 1 to this document), the use of the following online resource as the standard reference for marine mammals is proposed:

 Society for Marine Mammalogy, Committee on Taxonomy, List of marine mammal species and subspecies, www.marinemammalscience.org

 Furthermore, in line with the practice for birds and fish, the Scientific Council should be asked to review, at its last meeting before each meeting of the Conference of Parties, the latest version of the online marine mammal reference for the species listed in the CMS Appendices and make recommendations as to whether the name of any listed species should be updated.